With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 River Edge Behavioral Health Center Boulevard is a mental health treatment center in Fulton County, GA, located at 265 Boulevard Ne, 30312 zip code area.
 River Edge Behavioral Health Center Boulevard provides outpatient treatment and telemedicine/telehealth.
-River Edge Behavioral Health Center Boulevard offers cognitive behavioral therapy, dialectical behavior therapy and psychotropic medication to seniors 65 or older, young adults and adults.
+River Edge Behavioral Health Center Boulevard offers individual psychotherapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to adults, seniors 65 or older and young adults.
 River Edge Behavioral Health Center Boulevard also supports people requiring dual diagnosis treatment.
-Additional services at River Edge Behavioral Health Center Boulevard consist of court-ordered outpatient treatment, case management and suicide prevention services.
+Additional services at River Edge Behavioral Health Center Boulevard consist of suicide prevention services, case management and mentoring/peer support/consumer-run services.

-Learn MoreAdamsville Regional Health Center is a mental health clinic in Fulton County, GA, located at 3700 Martin Luther King Jr Drive, 30331.
+Learn MoreAdamsville Regional Health Center is a mental health facility in Fulton County, GA, located at 3700 Martin Luther King Jr Drive, 30331.
 Adamsville Regional Health Center provides outpatient treatment and telemedicine/telehealth.
-Adamsville Regional Health Center offers individual psychotherapy, behavior modification and trauma therapy to young adults and children / adolescents.
-Adamsville Regional Health Center also supports people with PTSD, military families and people with serious mental illness.
-Additional services offered at Adamsville Regional Health Center include court-ordered outpatient treatment, family psychoeducation and case management.
+Adamsville Regional Health Center provides couples/family therapy, individual psychotherapy and psychotropic medication to children / adolescents and young adults.
+Adamsville Regional Health Center also supports people with PTSD, people with serious mental illness and transitional age young adults.
+Some other services available at Adamsville Regional Health Center include family psychoeducation, case management and court-ordered outpatient treatment.

-Learn MoreGrady Memorial Hospital Corporation Department Of Psychiatry is a mental health treatment clinic in Fulton County, Georgia, located at 80 Jesse Hill Jr Drive Se, 30303 zip code.
+Learn MoreGrady Memorial Hospital Corporation Department Of Psychiatry is a mental health clinic in Fulton County, GA, located at 80 Jesse Hill Jr Drive Se, 30303.
 Grady Memorial Hospital Corporation Department Of Psychiatry provides hospital inpatient treatment.
-Grady Memorial Hospital Corporation Department Of Psychiatry provides activity therapy, dialectical behavior therapy and psychotropic medication to adults, young adults and seniors 65 or older.
-Grady Memorial Hospital Corporation Department Of Psychiatry also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Grady Memorial Hospital Corporation Department Of Psychiatry offers trauma therapy, integrated dual diagnosis disorder treatment and activity therapy to adults, young adults and seniors 65 or older.
+Grady Memorial Hospital Corporation Department Of Psychiatry also supports people with serious mental illness and people requiring dual diagnosis treatment.

-Learn MoreFamilies First Inc is a mental health clinic in Fulton County, GA, located at 80 Joseph E Lowery Boulevard Nw, 30314 zip code.
+Learn MoreFamilies First Inc is a mental health treatment clinic in Fulton County, Georgia, located at 80 Joseph E Lowery Boulevard Nw, 30314 zip code.
 Families First Inc provides outpatient treatment.
-Families First Inc offers couples/family therapy, individual psychotherapy and behavior modification to seniors 65 or older, adults and young adults.
-More services at Families First Inc include court-ordered outpatient treatment and family psychoeducation.
+Families First Inc provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, children / adolescents and young adults.
+Additional services provided by Families First Inc consist of family psychoeducation and court-ordered outpatient treatment.

-Learn MoreGrady Behavioral Health Center Grady Health Systems is a mental health center in Fulton County, Georgia, located at 10 Park Place Se, 30303 zip code.
+Learn MoreGrady Behavioral Health Center Grady Health Systems is a mental health clinic in Fulton County, GA, located at 10 Park Place Se, 30303 zip code.
 Grady Behavioral Health Center Grady Health Systems provides outpatient treatment.
-Grady Behavioral Health Center Grady Health Systems offers couples/family therapy, group therapy and trauma therapy to adults, young adults and seniors 65 or older.
-Grady Behavioral Health Center Grady Health Systems also supports people with serious mental illness, people requiring dual diagnosis treatment and LGBT.
-More services available at Grady Behavioral Health Center Grady Health Systems include case management, assertive community treatment and integrated primary care services.
+Grady Behavioral Health Center Grady Health Systems offers group therapy, trauma therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Grady Behavioral Health Center Grady Health Systems also supports people with PTSD, LGBT and people with serious mental illness.
+More services at Grady Behavioral Health Center Grady Health Systems include intensive case management, suicide prevention services and integrated primary care services.

-Learn MoreAnchor Hospital is a mental health treatment center in Fulton County, GA, located at 5454 Yorktowne Drive, 30349 zip code area.
-Anchor Hospital provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
-Anchor Hospital offers activity therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and adults.
-Anchor Hospital also supports people with PTSD, people with serious mental illness and veterans.
-Additional services at Anchor Hospital consist of chronic disease/illness management, education services and family psychoeducation.
+Learn MoreAnchor Hospital is a mental health center in Fulton County, Georgia, located at 5454 Yorktowne Drive, 30349 zip code.
+Anchor Hospital provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
+Anchor Hospital offers integrated dual diagnosis disorder treatment, psychotropic medication and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Anchor Hospital also supports seniors or older adults, people with trauma and active duty military.
+More services available at Anchor Hospital include case management, chronic disease/illness management and family psychoeducation.

-Learn MoreLaurel Heights Hospital is a mental health clinic in Fulton County, Georgia, located at 934 Briarcliff Road Ne, 30306 zip code.
-Laurel Heights Hospital offers residential treatment, telemedicine/telehealth and hospital inpatient treatment.
-Laurel Heights Hospital provides integrated dual diagnosis disorder treatment, individual psychotherapy and cognitive behavioral therapy to children / adolescents.
-Laurel Heights Hospital also supports military families, LGBT and people with trauma.
-Some other services provided by Laurel Heights Hospital include education services, housing services and suicide prevention services.
+Learn MoreLaurel Heights Hospital is one of mental health facilities in Fulton County, Georgia, located at 934 Briarcliff Road Ne, 30306 zip code.
+Laurel Heights Hospital provides telemedicine/telehealth, hospital inpatient treatment and residential treatment.
+Laurel Heights Hospital provides psychotropic medication, group therapy and activity therapy to children / adolescents.
+Laurel Heights Hospital also supports LGBT, military families and people with trauma.
+Additional services provided at Laurel Heights Hospital include education services, suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.